cyuab/kendoHubSphinx/source/channel/theKendoShow.rst

 *basic:*

 1. Start at the far distance (i.e. toma), which is a good distance.
-It uses the suriashi footwork to approach the opponent.
+Use the suriashi footwork to approach your opponent.
 The left foot palm should not raise too much.

 2. Kiai